Architecture and New Technology Committee

 Agenda and meetings

-The ANTC agenda is gathered and prepared by a governance liaison within University Information Technology and approved by the ANTC Chair.
+The ANTC agenda is prepared by a UIT governance liaison and approved by the ANTC chair.
 The committee meets once a quarter, but may meet more often or hold virtual votes if necessary.
 Meetings are considered open, though space may be limited based on location.

 Further detail